 The pricing here is way lower than the competitors as you can see below:

-If you’re a newbie and you’re looking to set up a less expensive tracker like Bemob you’re going to find a lot of info inside Afflift.
+If you’re a newbie and you’re looking to set up a less expensive tracker like Bemob or Voluum you’re going to find a lot of info inside Afflift.
 Luke does mostly PPV and his campaigns are direct linked most of the time, so if you also struggle with landers it could be a good fit for you definitely.

 As you can see, the forum has got some nice traction already: